AntCPLab/AntCPLab.github.io/docs/blog/tfe.md

 # MPC machine learning in five minutes with TF-Encrypted

-Here's a simple example showing how to do collaborative machine learning on a vertical splitted database using TF-Encrypted.
+Here's a simple example showing how to do collaborative machine learning on a vertical splitted database using TFE.

 Suppose there's a dataset containing 7000 samples with 32 features, 16 of which is held by Alice, and the other 16 (and the label) is held by Bob.
 Alice and Bob wants to train on the joint dataset, but they don't want to send their raw data to each other.